emicklei/gws/README.md

 - Using the Google Cloud Platform console, create a new OAuth 2.0 client ID credential in the project for which you enabled the Admin SDK.
 - Download the JSON file from the list of Credentials (download button on the right).
-- Save the file to *gsuite-credentials.json* in your *home* directory or a *local* directory if you need access to more organisations. *guite* will look for this file in the current directoy first.
+- Save the file to *gsuite-credentials.json* in your *home* directory or a *local* directory if you need access to more organisations. *gsuite* will look for this file in the current directoy first.

 ## user permissions